hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_abstract_illustration_of_a_virtual_reality_enviro_49700d66-4db0-4264-bade-036f4d9849d9-0_3.content.md

 ## Contact Us

 If you have any questions or comments about our virtual reality workspace wallpaper, please don't hesitate to contact us.
-You can reach us at [email protected] or through our social media channels.
+You can reach us at me@pavolhejny.com or through our social media channels.

 We hope you enjoy our wallpaper and that it helps you stay productive and inspired!